P-Thakor/P-Thakor/README.md

 - 👋 Hi, I’m Parth Thakor
 - 👀 I’m interested in Web Development, particularly in MERN stack
 - 🌱 I’m currently learning NextJS
-- 📫 How to reach me ...
-Mail: partht.social@gmail.com

 <!---
 P-Thakor/P-Thakor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.